RaghavK16/RaghavK16.github.io/README.md

 * Built mainly using HTML5, CSS3, Bootstrap-4 and JavaScript (Vanilla).

+* Simplistic UI and Design.

-* Website maintained on a daily basis.
+* Website maintained on a regular basis.

 ## Contributing